datacoda/chef-l2tp-ipsec/README.md

 Just calls install.

 ### install
 Installs the packages and configures it.
-This does not include any iptable management.
+This does not include any iptable or send_redirects management.

 To complete the installation, either include the firewall recipe or add your own masquerade routing.